reed-jones/lrvl/README.md

 # lrvl - a short and sweet laravel installer for windows
-Laravel, Vagrant, Homestead, and automatic host file powershell helper (only tested on my own Windows 10 box, YMMV)
+Based on Laravel, Vagrant, Homestead, and automatically configures adds to your Host file, making your new laravel project available at yourProject.test (only tested on my own Windows 10 box, YMMV)

 ## About